Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 | Monthly Cost Range | $150-300 (compounded) | $5-30 (OTC) |

 DSIP functions as a neuropeptide that directly influences sleep-wake centers in the brain, particularly targeting the hypothalamic sleep-promoting neurons.
 This nine-amino acid peptide crosses the blood-brain barrier efficiently and binds to specific receptors in the ventrolateral preoptic nucleus, the brain's primary sleep switch.
-Think of DSIP as a master key that unlocks deeper stages of non-REM sleep, specifically enhancing delta wave activity during stages 3 and 4 of sleep.
+Think of DSIP as a master key that provides deeper stages of non-REM sleep, specifically enhancing delta wave activity during stages 3 and 4 of sleep.

 The peptide's mechanism involves modulation of GABA neurotransmission and inhibition of stress-related cortisol release during sleep periods.
 Research by Schoenenberger and colleagues (Peptides, 1982) demonstrated that DSIP administration increases the duration of slow-wave sleep by 35-45% while reducing sleep fragmentation.
 The compound has a relatively short half-life of 15-20 minutes in plasma, but its effects on sleep architecture persist for 6-8 hours due to downstream neurochemical cascades.